mandrasch/not-a-real-screenreader/README.md

 # Not a real Screenreader

+Status: experimental / preview
+Note: Use at your own risk

 Experimental test tool for screenreader output of websites - navigate through a web page with a graphical user interface.
 No need to (immediately) learn operating a screenreader with shortcuts to experience accessibility issues.
 Learning tool for (sighted) devs, who are starting their a11y journey.

 ⚠️ Always use a real screenreader for serious accessibility testing!
 This is just an experimental learning tool for web accessibility. ⚠️